Kositthai/Weather-App/README.md

 # Weather-App

-A weather app that allows users to check the weather of any city by searching for it on the app’s search bar.
-The app displays temperature, sunrise and sunset time, wind speed, cloudiness and location with a map.
-The data is fetched from the OpenWeatherMap API1.
+This is a weather app that allows users to search for the weather of any city they want by entering the city name in the search bar.
+The app retrieves the temperature, sunrise and sunset time, wind speed, cloudiness, and location data by fetching the API from https://openweathermap.org/.
-You have also added some styling for the background image based on what city the user searches for.
-The image is fetched from  Unsplash API.
+Additionally, the app features a background image relevant to the city that the user searches for, which is achieved by fetching the image from https://unsplash.com/.

 ## Technologies
 * HTML